cujojs/curl/README.md

 * 0.8.4
-	* data-curl-run now only supports scripts, not modules, and is documented.
-There are now fewer conflicts with defining a main module in the curl config, as a result.
+	* data-curl-run now only supports scripts, not modules, and is documented in the bootstrapping section of the wiki.
+	  There are now fewer conflicts when defining a main module in the curl config, as a result.
 * 0.8.3
 	* Export legacy-loaded modules with normal AMD/CommonJS module ids